mattwire/com.cividesk.email.sparkpost/README.md

 Show your support!
 ==================

-Development of this extension was fully self-funded by Cividesk and equated to about 25 hours of work.
+Development of this extension was fully self-funded by Cividesk and equated to about 30 hours of work.

 You can show your support and appreciation for our work by making a donation at https://www.cividesk.com/pay and indicating 'SparkPost support' as the invoice id.

 Suggested donation amounts are _$40 for end-users_, and _$40 per client_ using this extension for service providers.
-With these suggested amounts, we would need 75 donations just to recoup our development costs.
+With these suggested amounts, we would need 90 donations just to recoup our development costs.

-These donations will fund maintainance of this extension over time and production of other extensions in the future.
+These donations will fund maintainance and updates for this extension, as well as production of other extensions in the future.

 Thanks!